Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Application to Synthesis of Texture Image

-We considered 3 different reference RPSs for comparison: \begin{enumerate} \item $\cR_{\text{nn}} = \{(1,0), (0,1) \}$: A nearest-neighbor RPS that we will use as a benchmark in comparisons. \item $\cR_{\text{sp}}$: The sparse RPS obtained using the thresholding estimator for our specific thresholding constant choice presented in \autoref{fig:Rsparse}. \item $\Rmax$: The maximal set of relative positions, containing all relative positions within maximum distance of $5$, as used in the original paper. \end{enumerate} and our goal is to evaluate whether completing an analysis using $\cR_{\text{sp}}$ leads to results at least as accurate as obtained using $\Rmax$, and at the same time understand how relevant the differences were when compared to the estimates obtained when using a naive model choice with $\cR_{\text{nn}}$.
+We considered 4 different reference RPSs for comparison: \begin{enumerate} \item $\cR_{\text{ind}} = \emptyset$: The independent model, where each pixel is indepent and has uniform distribution.
+In this case, there are no parameters to estimate. \item $\cR_{\text{nn}} = \{(1,0), (0,1) \}$: A nearest-neighbor RPS that we will use as a benchmark in comparisons. \item $\cR_{\text{sp}}$: The sparse RPS obtained using the thresholding estimator for our specific thresholding constant choice presented in \autoref{fig:Rsparse}. \item $\Rmax$: The maximal set of relative positions, containing all relative positions within maximum distance of $5$, as used in the original paper. \end{enumerate} and our goal is to evaluate whether completing an analysis using $\cR_{\text{sp}}$ leads to results at least as accurate as obtained using $\Rmax$, and at the same time understand how relevant the differences were when compared to the estimates obtained when using a naive model choice with $\cR_{\text{nn}}$.

-We used the Stochastic Approximation algorithm \citep{robbins1951stochastic} to obtain a Maximum Likelihood estimate of the coefficients for each of the three described RPSs.
+We used the Stochastic Approximation algorithm \citep{robbins1951stochastic} to obtain a Maximum Likelihood estimate of the coefficients for each of the four described RPSs.
 The algorithm consists of iteratively updating the solution according to a step size sequence $\gamma^{t}_{t \geq 0}$ and an estimate of the gradient function, that depends on the sufficient statistic of the model, $T(\cdot)$, computed on the reference dataset $\bz^*$ and on a realization, $\bz^{(t)}$, of the random field simulated from the current coefficients (see \citet{freguglia2020inference} for more details on the Stochastic Approximation algorithm used).
 The algorithm is described by the recursion

 with $\gamma^{(t)}$ being a decreasing sequence.
-Note that the sufficient statistics $T(\cdot)$ has the same dimension as the vector of free coefficients $\btheta$ and, therefore, its indexing and dimension also depends on the associated RPS.
+Note that the sufficient statistics $T(\cdot)$ has the same dimension as the vector of free coefficients $\btheta$ and, therefore, its indexing also depends on the associated RPS.
 We used the proper definitions of $T(\cdot)$ for each of the three RPSs used.